Every missed call is the next contractor's job.

 A voice agent vs. the alternatives.

-Most service businesses pick between four options when their phone rings off the hook.
+Most trades pick between four options when their phone rings off the hook.
 Here's how they actually stack up:

 AI IN TEAM Voice Agent Answering Service Hire a Receptionist Voicemail / Do Nothing